Aladex/gopds-api/README.md

 ## Roadmap

-1. Projects database with own structure
-2. Book scanner for fb2 and epub formats
+1. Book scanner for fb2 and epub formats
-3. Converter from fb2 to epub, mobi
+2. Converter from fb2 to epub, mobi

 ## Bindata create